onefastsnail/docker-development-images/README.md

 # Docker development images

+**Will update this readme shortly! :)**

+I like to utlise my development tools through Docker containers, this way it keeps my host machine clean, and keeps tools consistent and stable across machines and developers.

 This repo simply contains the Dockerfiles to build the images to use during development.
-For now the commands reference my public found on Dockerhub.
+For now the commands reference my public found on [my Dockerhub account](https://hub.docker.com/u/onefastsnail/).

 ### Node related commands